The term "fetal macrosomia" is used to describe a newborn who's much larger than average.

 Keep in mind that your baby might be at risk of childhood obesity and insulin resistance and should be monitored for these conditions during future checkups.

-Also, if you haven't previously been diagnosed with diabetes, after childbirth your health care provider will test you for the condition.
+Also, if you haven't previously been diagnosed with diabetes and your health care provider is concerned about the possibility of diabetes, you may be tested for the condition.
 During future pregnancies, you'll be closely monitored for signs and symptoms of gestational diabetes — a type of diabetes that develops during pregnancy.PreviousNext

 Coping and support